 The Connecticut Digital Newspaper Project is an initiative of the Connecticut State Library.
-The National Endowment for the Humanities has awarded the Connecticut State Library four two-year National Digital Newspaper Program (NDNP) grants to digitize historically significant Connecticut newspapers for the Library of Congress database Chronicling America.
-To date the Connecticut State Library has been awarded over $1 million in funds to digitize 100,000 pages of microfilmed newspaper per grant cycle.
-The current cycle, our fourth, runs from September 1, 2019 to August 31, 2021.
+The National Endowment for the Humanities has awarded the Connecticut State Library five two-year National Digital Newspaper Program (NDNP) grants to digitize historically significant Connecticut newspapers for the Library of Congress database Chronicling America.
+To date, the Connecticut State Library has been awarded over $1.2 million in funds to digitize 100,000 pages of microfilmed newspapers per grant cycle.
+The current cycle, our fifth, runs from September 1, 2021 to August 31, 2023.

-All newspapers digitized during our first three grant cycles are available online in the Chronicling America database.
+All newspapers digitized during our first four grant cycles are available online in the Chronicling America database.

 Demonstrations of the newspaper databases can be arranged for your classroom, library, or professional association.